NaimulHasan8080/dialz-client-site-full-project/README.md

 # Getting Started with Create React App

-This project was bootstrapped with [Create React App]https://github.com/programming-hero-web-course1/tourism-or-delivery-website-client-side-NaimulHasan8080.
+This project was bootstrapped with [Create React App]https://github.com/programming-hero-web-course-4/niche-website-client-side-NaimulHasan8080.

-### `Swiss Eagle live site`
+### `Dialz live site`

 Runs the app in the development mode.\
-Open [https://myfoodmood-961ee.web.app/](https://myfoodmood-961ee.web.app/) to view it in the browser.
+Open [https://swiss-eagle-e4e68.web.app](https://swiss-eagle-e4e68.web.app/) to view it in the browser.

 The page will reload if you make edits.\
 You will also see any lint errors in the console.

 ### `Available`
-1. this is an Chocolate delivery website
+1. Have admin and users different login system.
 2. Everyone can easily order to use our website
-3. This website have cash on delivery system
+3. This website have customer review system
-4. Here have google log in system , so everyone can easily visit the site
+4. Here have google log and email,password in system , so everyone can easily visit the site
 5. Any time can cancel the orders